 JACEK Chocolate Couture started back in December 2009 with the vision of combining two facets of joy; fashion and fine chocolate.
 With this in mind, a business was created where a new line of artisan bonbons (truffles) was created for each fashion season.
 The unique model of seasonal collections is a platform for continuous evolution of our products.
 It allows our team to be very creative and to continuously innovate, which is a joyful journey for us, and hopefully for our guests.

 Over the last few years, our team has evolved, bringing in new talent and skills, which has allowed us to grow and bring more joy to our community.
-Three years ago, we hired the talented Chef Curtis Jones as a Chocolatier, and the bonus is that he had a few years experience as a Chocolate Maker.
-You might ask, what’s the difference?
+For this reason, we decided to take a new step in chocolate production, and become a chocolate-maker as well as being a chocolatier.

 The best way to describe the difference between a Chocolatier & a Chocolate Maker is to use a fashion analogy: